Denoder/nuxt-module-alternatives/@nuxtjs/auth/readme.md

     }
 ```

-notics the `cookie.server` property, this indicates that the cookie we will be looking for will be set uplon login otherwise we will be looking ata client/browser cookie.
+notice the `cookie.server` property, this indicates that the cookie we will be looking for will be set uplon login otherwise we will be looking ata client/browser cookie.
 the cookie scheme has been moved to its own scheme so the user property takes place within the cookie strategy and doest extend the token scheme from the local scheme.
 There has also been 2 user properties one for the client/browser and one for the server.

 **Layouts**